Why do we ask you to report outcomes?

-It is a condition of funding that grant holders provide information about the outcomes of their research upon request.
-Failure to comply may result in Versus Arthritis withholding payment of any instalment of the grant.
+It is a condition of funding that award holders provide information about the outcomes of their research upon request.
+Failure to comply may result in Versus Arthritis withholding payment of any instalment of the award.

 You will be contacted if you are required to report through Researchfish.
-If you are unsure of the reporting requirements for your grant, please contact email@example.com.
+If you are unsure of the reporting requirements for your award, please contact email@example.com.

 For details on how to set up your Researchfish account and reporting via Researchfish, please see our Researchfish Guidance (PDF, 346 KB).